-The untouched landscape in Cape Cod is very enjoyed by all kinds of wildlife.
-In particular more than 450 animal species call Cape Cod National Seashore their home.
+The untouched landscape in Cape Cod is enjoyed by all kinds of wildlife.
+In particular, more than 450 animal species call Cape Cod National Seashore their home.

 A highlight on a trip to Cape Cod is to observe the seals that inhabit the Cape Cod waters.
 Often when you walk along the serene Cape Cod beaches, you can spot them in the water.

-Another fascinating wildlife activity to participate in as you vacation in Cape Cod is to take a whale watching cruise.
-From Provincetown whalewatchers depart to study the huge marine mammals.
+Another fascinating wildlife activity to participate in as you vacation in Cape Cod is whale watching.
+Whalewatcher cruises depart from Provincetown, offering remarkable views of those huge marine mammals.

 Wake up at an idyllic New England hotel

 The best way to begin a day on a Cape Cod trip is to jump out of your bed at one of the many charming and historic Cape Cod inns.
-With accommodation that goes hand in hand with the serene setting, you make the most of your Cape Cod vacation.
+With accommodations that goes hand in hand with the serene setting, you make the most of your Cape Cod vacation.

 All over the peninsula you find delightful inns ready to make your Cape Cod trip extra memorable.
 At the genuine and often smaller properties, you find the warm and peaceful ambience that you associate with Cape Cod and New England.